Jump to:

 If you want the typical Mexican resort experience while staying in Mazatlán, then the best place for you to stay is the Zona Dorada.

 This area, whose name translates to “Golden Zone” in English, is located just north of the city proper and is where all of Mazatlán’s world-famous resorts are concentrated.
-The “Golden Zone” has everything that a tourist would want.
+This area has everything that a tourist would want.

-A benefit of Zona Dorada that is impossible to overstate is the area’s relative safety.
-Mazatlán is a city that struggles with some safety issues, but Zona Dorada is mostly free from crime as the government invests plenty of resources in keeping tourists safe.
+One of our favorite reasons to stay here is the area’s relative safety.
+While Mazatlán is a city that struggles with some safety issues, Zona Dorada is mostly free from crime, as the government invests plenty of resources in keeping tourists safe.

 The Zona Dorada also has all of the drawbacks you might expect from any resort area around the world.
 Authentic it is not — if you want to see how the locals live, you are better off staying somewhere else as this is a very touristy area.